tkonopka/crossmap/docs/data_format.rst

       data: A B C
       metadata:
         id: item:3
-        source:
+        source: item source
     item:4:
       data: D E F
       metadata: description for item 4

 There are no constraints on the form or the content of metadata.
+One of the examples above, for example, uses a dictionary to organize the metadata into key/value pairs.

 Structured and nested data